-The Traditional Credit Union (TCU) provides essential banking services to Indigenous people living in remote communities.
+Since 1994, TCU has been providing essential banking services to Indigenous people living in remote communities.
 We understand Indigenous culture because we are an Indigenous organisation.
 We are owned by our Indigenous customers (members) and guided by Indigenous leaders who sit on our Board.
 We understand the needs of the people in these communities because we employ Indigenous staff from the same communities we support.

 We provide banking services, delivered through our network of remote community Branches, 12 in total, supported by a Service Centre in Katherine and our Head office in Casuarina, Darwin.
-We are trusted by our members because we provide 'face to face' services on country, by Indigenous staff, speaking the language of the community.
+We are trusted by our members because we provide 'face to face' services on Country, by Indigenous staff, speaking the language of the community.

 We provide a fleet of over 25 ATMs that are located in shopping areas within remote communities.
-We provide our members with free transactions on these ATMs including free access to account balance information.
+We provide our members with free transactions on these ATMs.
 We complement our 'face to face' and 'cash' services in communities with an Indigenous staffed Call Centre that works closely with our Branch staff.

 Although banking in the Indigenous communities is heavily dependent on trust and strong relationships gained through personal contact, our members also require the advantages and convenience of point-of-sale purchasing and 24/7 digital technologies.
-To facilitate this, TCU provides a Website, which is fully screen responsive, enabling access to all TCU information via Mobile devices.
-Our Mobile Phone App is Web based allowing it to be securely and privately accessed on family share phones.
 TCU being a fully licenced Authorised Deposit-taking Institution (ADI), issues VISA and ATM Cards and provides access to the Australian electronic payments system, through services such as BPay and Direct Entry.

-Providing services in remote communities is not easy and requires cooperation and partnering to be successful.
+Operating as Australia's smallest ADI (banking organisation), TCU would be unable to exist without the ongoing support from key service suppliers.
 To this end, we acknowledge the Arnhem Land Progress Aboriginal Corporation (ALPA) for their ongoing support in providing ATM locations within their Stores.
 Other Indigenous organisations are also critical to our success in community, the Murrinhpatha Nimmipa Store in Wadeye supports TCU across a broad range of services.
 Local councils in remote communities also assist TCU with Branch accommodation, in particular the West Arnhem Council has provided generous support over many years.
+Technology, compliance and training is also key to our strong foundations, we thank KPMG for consulting services, GCR Solutions for providing us with their Salt compliance and training suite and Frollo with assistance in Open Banking compliance, all supplied at concessional pricing.